MetaphorData/connectors/metaphor/common/docs/sampling.md

-# Sampling
+# Sampling Config

-For profiling connector

-For tables with large number of rows, it can take a long time to profile.
-To speed up the process, we can choose to do percentage-based random sampling on the data by setting `sampling.percentage` and `sampling.threshold`:
+For tables with a large number of rows, it can take a long time to profile.
+To speed up the process, we can choose to do a percentage-based random sampling on the data by setting `sampling.percentage` and `sampling.threshold`:

 ```yaml
 sampling: